moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 helpful for the students' grieving and contributed to their welfare.
 Many of the students have thanked me for leading this.

+.. [#] Additional internal service items for the appraisal period:

+   - Met with MAE and ECE faculty candidates and provided feedback to the search committees.

 External Service
 ----------------

-I also engaged with the public in a number of ways this review period.
+I also engaged with the public in a number of ways this review period [#]_.
 I spoke to a visiting group of Laguna High School Students organized by Barbara Linke for her NSF funded course and spoke at the Sacramento Python Users Group (SacPy) about my educational efforts that utilized the Python programming language.
 I was interviewed several times about the ICSC 2017 conference for NPR and other news outlets, as mentioned above. `The Huffington Post`_ and `The